 A doctor may also test for HPV, particularly if there is a large group of skin tags near the genitals.

 Growths that look like skin tags on the genitals may actually be genital warts.
-Genital warts are typically caused by the HPV virus.
+Genital warts are

 Some forms of HPV can increase a person's risk of cancer, so a doctor may test the warts to determine the type.